RVNayan/BankTransactions/readme.md

 npm install vue-router
 npm install chart.js

+## Present Issues
-Clear credentails and revoke tokens before changing the Date of Fetching Transactions
+Clear credentails and revoke tokens before changing the Date of Fetching Transactions.
+Also dont keep beyound 150 days (because no data availble to fetch and thus its failing to get the details in the chart)